-The partnership brings together nearly 70 organisations spanning the public, private and third sectors, with the aim of cutting greenhouse gas emissions – the root cause of the climate crisis.
+The partnership brings together 80 organisations spanning the public, private and third sectors, with the aim of cutting greenhouse gas emissions – the root cause of the climate crisis.
 Members include community groups, local authorities (district and county councils), the NHS, police, national parks, businesses and the farming community, among others.
 The partnership is jointly chaired by CAfS and Angela Jones, executive director for economy and infrastructure at Cumbria County Council, with CAfS having put together the successful funding bid on its behalf.

 This major programme, developed and led by communities, marks a step change in the scale of activity in Cumbria to cut greenhouse gas emissions, which are the main cause of climate change.
 Never before have so many of the county’s most influential organisations come together with the determination to do this – organisations with the power and influence to make real change happen – from community activities to the policies that shape local life.

 The programme of action will reduce the county’s emissions in a way that benefits communities, through action led by them.
 More than 35 volunteer groups and charities were involved in developing it, as part of the Zero Carbon Cumbria Partnership.

 The National Lottery grant brings a significant investment into the county just when it’s very much needed, as we begin to rebuild after the Coronavirus pandemic.
 It will create 12 green jobs and will see a range of activities happening within our communities that will make them more sustainable, stronger and more resilient for the future.

 It’s hoped that the impact of the programme will be felt beyond Cumbria, too.
 The partnership aims to show what can be achieved when such a broad range of organisations and communities work together to reduce emissions.
 The programme will trial innovative projects and share the learning and inspiration widely.

 Find out more about the Zero Carbon Cumbria Partnership >